Somendra Tomar: Education and early student politics

+He was born into a Tomar Rajput family to Mahendra Singh in 1980.

 Dr. Somendra Tomar began his academic journey in Uttar Pradesh.
 He completed his high school education in 1995 and his intermediate (12th standard) in 1997, both from the Uttar Pradesh Board of Secondary Education.

 In 2000, he earned a Bachelor of Science (B.Sc) degree from Chaudhary Charan Singh University (CCSU), Meerut.
 He continued his postgraduate studies at the same university, receiving a Master of Science (M.Sc) degree in 2002.
 In 2003, he completed an M.Phil. degree from CCSU and later went on to complete his Ph.D. from the same institution.

 Dr. Tomar’s involvement in student politics began in 1999 when he joined the Akhil Bharatiya Vidyarthi Parishad (ABVP), the student wing of the Rashtriya Swayamsevak Sangh (RSS).
 He was active in the organization until 2004.
 In 2003, he contested and won the CCSU alumni student union elections under the banner of ABVP.

 His political journey, which began in the student politics of CCSU, eventually led to his appointment as Minister of State in the Government of Uttar Pradesh.
 He was elected twice as a Member of the Legislative Assembly (MLA) from the Meerut South constituency and was later inducted into the cabinet of Chief Minister Yogi Adityanath.